SwiftStudies/OysterKit/README.md

 ## Status

-  - All standard tests are passing
+  - All tests are passing
-  - Performance tests need some tidy up with 2 failing
   - Some example products will be added shortly to provide some concrete usage examples